kharely/shopping/README.md

 # shopping

 ## Download
-`npm install express morgan cors body-parser monk @vue/cli` You have to install nodejs.
+`npm install` you will install dependences

 ### Create a client with vue
 > `vue create client`